Timothy-py/Lord-of-the-Rings-API/README.md

 ---

-\*\* The Swagger documentation can be accessed on the browser - http://localhost:5000/
+\*\* The Swagger documentation can be accessed on the browser via - http://localhost:5000/

 ###### _contact me @ adeyeyetimothy33@gmail.com_